OutSystems/docs-product/src/integration-with-systems/rest/expose-rest-apis/expose-a-rest-api.md

 ---
-summary: Expose a REST API to allow other systems to retrieve or manipulate information.
+summary: Learn how to expose and customize REST APIs in OutSystems 11 (O11) to integrate with external systems effectively.
 tags:
 locale: en-us
 guid: 28d56896-53c1-40c0-ac3d-84c757ac71d0